Frequently Asked Questions on being an EcoFeminist Entrepreneur!

 Capitalism and business do not have to be predatory and 'dog eat dog' style.
-Instead you can make a living and make a difference!
-Over the past few years a new phrase has come into existence, 'social enterprise'.
+Instead, you can make a living and make a difference!
+Over the past few years, a new phrase has come into existence, 'social enterprise'.
 Social Enterprises are defined as economically viable businesses that also address social or environmental needs.

 All too often progressive, new age, feminist and other ‘left’ oriented people see business as CAPITALISM; a ruthless exploitative system that consumes the planet and the people in it.
 Businesses tend to concentrate on profit.
-Most do not address the larger issues of planet an people that are affected by business activity.
+Most do not address the larger issues of the planet and people that are affected by business activity.

 Most yoga adepts do not like to think of themselves as actual or potential business people.
 However, one should strive for harmony within and harmony without.
 That is a principal teaching in yoga.
 Not only to be selfishly concerned with one's own development but also about the people and nature that surround you.

 To paraphrase Mahatma Gandhi, one of the most practical ways to ‘be the change’ is to create a business that makes the change.

 2) What are the Benefits of being an EcoFeminist Entrepreneur?

 - Innate Morality: You are doing something good if it really either reduces pain or increases sustainable pleasure in the world.

 - Nothing to fear: Cannot be blackmailed by dishonest characters when you operate an ethical business enterprise.

 - Personal Autonomy and the reduction of stress!
 As a business, you can make decisions.
 You have a great degree of control.
 Stress is what happens to people when they don't feel in control.
 Business allows you a way around that.